-Back in the old days walls were done in lathe and plaster.
-The amount of work and skill needed for those installs is mind blowing compared to the ease of drywall.
-Drywall however is not quite as robust as a lathe and plaster wall when bumped with a piece of furniture.
-Dings and gouges are just one type of damage that drywall endures; the greatest enemy is water ... and human error.
+Back in the old days, builders constructed walls of lath and plaster.
+The amount of work and skill needed for those installs is mind-blowing compared to the ease of drywall.
+Drywall, however, is not quite as robust as lath and plaster when a piece of furniture bumps a wall.
+Dings and gouges are just one type of damage that drywall endures; its greatest enemy is water ... and human error.

 Drywall + Water = BAD

-An example of how destructive water can be, I have done some demo on entire shower walls were the damage was so bad that the demolition work was simply done with my bare hands.
+An example of how destructive water can be: I have done demo on entire shower walls where the damage was so bad that the demolition work was simply done with my bare hands!
 This moisture issue is not limited to showers.
-I have seen laundry rooms become mold farms as well as poorly vented baths, flooded garages, kitchen back splashes, etc.
+I have seen laundry rooms become mold farms as well as poorly vented baths, flooded garages, kitchen backsplashes, etc.

 Holes and Patches